fluencelabs/cli/README.md

                                        the package name.
 For example: marine@0.12.4

 FLAGS
-  --no-input                    Don't interactively ask for any input from the user --toolchain=<toolchain_name>  Rustup toolchain name (such as stable or nightly-x86_64)
+  --force                       Force install even if the dependency/dependencies is/are already installed --no-input                    Don't interactively ask for any input from the user --toolchain=<toolchain_name>  Rustup toolchain name (such as stable or nightly-x86_64)